2006–07 NCAA Division I men's ice hockey season

 The 2006–07 NCAA Division I men's ice hockey season began in = October 2006 and ended with the 2007 NCAA Division I men's ice hockey tournament's championship game on April 7, 2007, at the Scottrade Center in St. Louis, Missouri.
 Michigan State won the NCAA Division I Men's Ice Hockey Championship, defeating Boston College 3–1 in the national championship game.
 This was the 60th season in which an NCAA ice hockey championship was held and is the 113th year overall where an NCAA school fielded a team.

+Season Outlook

 Pre-season polls

-The top 20 from USCHO.com/CSTV and the top 15 from USA Today/USA Hockey Magazine.
+The top teams in the nation as ranked before the start of the season.

+The U.S. College Hockey Online/College Sports Television poll was voted on by coaches, media, and NHL scouts.
+The USA Today/USA Hockey Magazine poll was voted on by coaches and media.